Last Updated on by Karl

 The LinkedIn Learning user interface is super similar to what I’d become used to on the LinkedIn platform.
 It’s businesslike and professional without being overly sterile.

-When researching this article, I came across a number of reviewers who mentioned that they wanted “more” from the UI, and, yeah, I can see their point.
+When researching this LinkedIn Learning review, I came across a number of reviewers who mentioned that they wanted “more” from the UI, and, yeah, I can see their point.

-While the main landing page (my profile) is somewhat personalized with recommended courses and some basic indicators of my learning progress, I can’t help but notice the absence of a more detailed dashboard.
+While the main landing page (my profile) is somewhat customized with personalized course recommendations and some basic indicators of my online learning progress, I can’t help but notice the absence of a more detailed dashboard.

-This isn’t a dealbreaker for me, but it’s something that I kinda expected, given the subscription price and the company’s reputation.
+While the personalized course recommendations are a nice touch, I was expecting more.
+Don't get me wrong, this isn’t a deal-breaker, but it would have been nice, given the subscription price and the company’s reputation.
 Some value-added functions and data visualizations wouldn’t have gone amiss here.

 Course Search and Browsing

-Where the platform hits a gigantic home run, however, is its course browsing functionality.
+Where LinkedIn Learning hits a gigantic home run, however, is its course browsing functionality.
 Sifting through LinkedIn Learning’s 16,000+ courses and videos is an absolute breeze.

 Content categorization is hyper-meaningful, which is not a surprise given the amount of expertise and industry data LinkedIn is sitting on.
 The controls that enable you to browse, search, and filter, are extensive, super easy to understand, and completely bug-free.